Attraction 3 / 35

 Construction Resumes

 In 1876, at the centennial of the Declaration of Independence, Congress approved a contribution of $200,000.
-The design of the monument was simplified: it was decided the colonnade would not be built and the obelisk would keep the proportions of a standard Egyptian obelisk.
+The design of the monument was simplified: it was decided the colonnade would not be built, and the obelisk would keep the proportions of a standard Egyptian obelisk.
 In 1879 construction resumed under the supervision of Lt.
-Colonel Thomas L. Casey. and four years later the monument was completed.
+Colonel Thomas L. Casey and four years later the monument was completed.
 The rather flat top was changed into a pyramidal one.
-The tip of the pyramid top was made in aluminum, at the time a rare and precious metal.
+The tip of the pyramid top was made of aluminum, at the time a rare and precious metal.

 View of Washington from the Washington Monument